Frequently Asked Questions

 9. What happens if I can't come to a session?

 I completely understand that sometimes people need to cancel sessions or are unable to make them for various reasons.
 I therefore ask that, to prevent me from needing to hire a room when I am not seeing anyone, where possible, you make contact with me at least 48 hours in advance so that I may cancel the room booking.
 Please refer to the Fees page for further details regarding cancellation fees and refunds.
+If you are unable to attend a session in person, it may be that I can offer it via Skype instead, if requested in advance.

 10. What if I have any other questions?